 Venture capitalist firms hardly ever participate in the earliest stages of the development of new high-risk concepts that eventually make it to the stage of successful commercialization.
 The earliest financial support is likely to come from affluent friends or relatives, or from wealthy individuals who have already become rich from similar earlier ventures.
 The tight screening and close monitoring of the firm's progress by these financiers sharply reduce the moral hazard problems.
-44 Venture capitalists would have far fewer companies to finance if it were not for these "business angels".
-The same is true for actors in secondary markets, notably private equity (PE) firms, but here it is about aligning incentives of investors, private equity partners and the industrialists in charge of the acquired firms.
-45
+VC would have far fewer companies to finance if it were not for these "business angels."
+The same is true for actors in secondary markets, notably private equity (PE) firms, but here it is about aligning incentives of investors, private equity partners, and the industrialists in charge of the acquired firms.

 The tax systems of many countries evolved before complicated ownership structures involving VC/PE financing even existed.
-46 Sophisticated mechanisms were needed to provide high-powered incentives for a number of actors in addition to the final equity holders.
-In fact, the modern VC industry in the U.S. could not evolve until the tax system was changed in key respects: Sharp reductions in the capital gains tax, stock option legislation of 1981 that made it possible to defer the tax liability to the time when the stocks were sold rather than when the options were exercised, and new legislation in 1979 allowing pension funds to invest in high-risk securities issued by small or new companies and venture capital funds (Fenn et al. 1995).
+Sophisticated mechanisms were needed to provide high-powered incentives for a number of actors in addition to the final equity holders.
+In fact, the modern VC industry in the United States could not evolve until the